crust-firmware/crust/README.md

 always-on microprocessor called a System Control Processor (SCP).
 Crust is designed to run on a specific SCP implementation, Allwinner's [AR100][].

+See [Crust's ABI documentation][abi] for a detailed description of how Crust interacts with other firmware components at runtime.

 Interested users and contributors are encouraged to join `#crust` on freenode to discuss the firmware and related power management topics.

+[abi]: docs/abi.md
 [AR100]: https://linux-sunxi.org/AR100

 ## Supported devices